I Got A Nose Job During The Pandemic & I Have No Regrets

 Why are nose jobs becoming popular during the pandemic?

 After years of deliberation, I finally chose 2020 to do something about it.
-Until then, I’d never had surgery for so much as a broken bone so the decision to undergo a major procedure – in the middle of my face and during a pandemic, no less – wasn’t one I took lightly.
-While everyone else was baking banana bread and learning TikTok dances in lockdown, I was watching nose job vlogs.
+Until then, I’d never had surgery for so much as a broken bone, so the decision to undergo a major procedure — in the middle of my face and during a pandemic, no less — wasn’t one I took lightly.
+While everyone else was baking banana bread and learning TikTok dances in quarantine, I was watching nose job vlogs.
 I spent hours researching everything about the recovery and trawling through before-and-after pictures online.
 Why now?
-Personally, it made sense.
-From a practical perspective, working from home meant that any money I would have spent on Pret lunches and socialising was squirrelled away into savings for the procedure, which can cost over £5k in London.
+Personally, it made sense: From a practical perspective, working from home meant that any money I would have spent on Pret lunches and socializing was squirreled away into savings for the procedure, which can cost over £5,000 in London (nearly $7,000 USD).

 It turns out, I wasn’t alone in doing this.
-In a global phenomenon being dubbed the "Zoom Boom", 2020 saw a 70% increase in requests for video consultations for cosmetic procedures, according to the British Association of Aesthetic Plastic Surgeons.
-Experts argue that this can be attributed to the never-ending stream of video calls: we’re all seeing ourselves more than ever before and, subsequently, any insecurities we have about our appearance are magnified.
+In a global phenomenon being called the "Zoom boom," 2020 saw a 70% increase in requests for video consultations for cosmetic procedures, according to the British Association of Aesthetic Plastic Surgeons.
+Experts argue that this can be attributed to the never-ending stream of video calls: We’re all seeing ourselves more than ever before, and subsequently any insecurities we have about our appearance are magnified.

-Dr Tunç Tiryaki, clinical associate professor and consultant plastic surgeon at the Cadogan Clinic, says: "I have seen an increase in all types of plastic surgery, such as facial aesthetics, mini face lifts, micro-lifts and, of course, rhinoplasty."
-Dr Tiryaki says that the latter is mainly due to the wearing of face masks and people finding themselves with increased time on their hands.
-"Face masks enable the wearer to cover up during the healing process," partially concealing the intense swelling, bruising and redness that comes with a nose job and persists for a while after the procedure.
+Dr. Tunç Tiryaki, clinical associate professor and consultant plastic surgeon at the Cadogan Clinic in London, says, "I have seen an increase in all types of plastic surgery, such as facial aesthetics, mini face lifts, micro-lifts, and, of course, rhinoplasty."
+Dr. Tiryaki chalks the latter up to face masks and people finding themselves with increased time on their hands.
+"Face masks enable the wearer to cover up during the healing process," he says, partially concealing the intense swelling, bruising, and redness that comes with a nose job and persists for a while after the procedure.

 Advertisement

 With clinics closed sporadically thanks to the pandemic, I initially spoke with a surgeon I was interested in over Zoom and planned to meet him face-to-face after Christmas.
 However, travel restrictions and the introduction of lockdown 3.0 in January meant he was stuck in Italy indefinitely; it was back to the drawing board.
-I found another surgeon and fell in love with his work so I booked in to meet him IRL straightaway.
+I found another surgeon and fell in love with his work, so I booked in to meet him IRL straightaway.
 Until the time came for him to assess my nose, I had to wear a mask throughout the consultation (a must for any type of surgical procedure, to ensure you're fully prepared and happy with your chosen surgeon).
-His knowledge and demeanour instantly put me at ease (a good sign, according to experts), confirming my decision.
+His knowledge and demeanor instantly put me at ease, confirming my decision.

 What happens during a nose job?